leglegab/Destroy_Acetony/.github/ISSUE_TEMPLATE/bug-report.md

 **System Information**

-You should only report issues on the latest version of Destroy.
-No others are supported.
+You should only report issues on the latest update of Destroy, or on the latest snapshot (if it is for an unreleased update).
+For snapshots, it would be useful if you also checked if the bug exists in the latest full update.
+No other versions are supported.
 Include the following information:

- - Create version [e.g. 0.5.1f]
+ - Create version [e.g. 0.5.1h]
  - Other mods and their versions [e.g. Create: TFMG 0.7.0, JEI 1.20.1]

 **Additional context**